FenosoaRandrianjatovo/Django_project/README.md

 # DevSearch
 Sourcode and Resources for Django 2022 Course

-See the full course here: https://dennisivy.teachable.com/p/django-beginners-course
+See the full tutorial here: https://dennisivy.teachable.com/p/django-beginners-course

 # Installation